logo image Glasgow Home

 Scotland's Theme Park M&Ds

 12 miles southeast.
 5 terrifying White Knuckle rides, over 20 kids' rides, 18 hole Miniature Golf, Glow in the Dark indoor bowling, a large indoor complex including a gigantic Soft Play Area, bars, and restaurants.
+There are no Trains or Buses, Taxis cost around £35 each way.
 Tel: 01698 333 777.
 Large Images

 Website .
 Wiki Page .
 ML1 3RT